usnistgov/ixml-breadboard/src/mini/readme.md

 Soon for XProc 3.0 for Morgana and others?

+## punchlist

+Execution script for mini demo using Saxon under Maven

+iXML in XSpec support? under Maven would be ideal XProc configuration requires Saxon/iXML setup

 ## NineML library resources

 This demo builds on [NineML](https://nineml.org/), a software suite supporting [Invisible XML](https://invisiblexml.org) functionality in Java by Norm Tovey-Walsh, licensed as open source.
 Mr Tovey-Walsh bears no responsibility for any of the applications on this site or for iXML Breadboard.
 When building your own software refer to the sources: